gravitational/teleport/docs/4.0/quickstart.md

 ## Adding a node located behind NAT
-With the current setup you've only been able to add nodes that have direct access to the authentication server and within the internal IP range of the cluster.
+With the current setup you've only been able to add nodes that have direct access to the auth server and within the internal IP range of the cluster.
 We recommend setting up a [Trusted Cluster](../admin-guide/#trusted-clusters) if you have workloads split across different networks / clouds.